-Medicare Supplement plans, or “Medigap” plans, to help ease that burden, but choosing among the many different plans can be confusing, at best.
-Below, we will analyze a Medicare Supplement plan comparison chart and break down your choices in an informative, user-friendly way.
+Medicare Supplement plans, or “Medigap” plans, can help ease that burden, but choosing among the many plans can be confusing.
+Below, we will analyze a Medicare Supplement comparison chart and break down your choices in an informative, user-friendly way.

-*Except for copayment for some office visits and emergency room visits that do no result in an inpatient admission.
+*Except for copayment for some office and emergency room visits that do not result in an inpatient admission.

-**After you meet your out-of-pocket limit and annual Part B deductible, Medigap will pay for covered service at 100% for the remainder of the calendar year.
+**After you meet your out-of-pocket limit and annual Part B deductible, your Medigap plan will pay for covered service at 100% for the remainder of the calendar year.

-Remember: Not all Medicare Supplement plans on the comparison chart are offered by every state and will also vary depending on the insurance company.
+Remember: Not all Medigap plans on the comparison chart are offered by every state and will also vary depending on the insurance company.

 Medicare Supplement Plan A: